ZerroDevs/RecoilMagic/README.md

-# Elite Scripts , is Scripts For Multiple games and now its only for Rainbow 6 Sige
+# RecoilMagic, Is Script to reduce Rainbow 6 Sige guns Recoil

 This Is a simple program with python tkinter , give you the r6s scripts that work on logitech hub program